-States should build synergies to support quality processes that integrate the home- and community-based services (HCBS) quality framework into broader Medicaid managed care quality requirements.
-This often means that state staff must become educated on the different quality models in order to build synergies and decrease redundancy in the design and implementation of the state's quality assessment and performance improvement program.
+States should build synergies to support quality processes that integrate the HCBS quality framework into broader Medicaid managed care quality requirements.
+This often means that state staff must become educated on the different quality models in order to build synergies, and decrease redundancy in the design and implementation of the state's quality assessment and performance improvement program.